 on-device speech recognition

 ★ 2017-: Many jobs for PhD students and PostDocs

 ★ Jul 2016: I got the 2016 IEEE CIS Neural Networks Pioneer Award for "pioneering contributions to deep learning and neural networks."

 ★ May 2015: Highway Networks: First working feedforward neural networks with over 100 layers (updated 2020 for 5-year anniversary).
+Previous neural nets had at most a few tens of layers.
 Highway Nets excel at ImageNet & natural language processing & other tasks.
 Based on LSTM principle.
 Open their gates to get a famous special case called Residual Nets.

 ★ Oct 2015: Brainstorm open source

 software for neural networks.
 Before Google's Tensorflow dethroned our Brainstorm, this open source software made the Swiss AI Lab IDSIA the top trending Python developer on Github, ahead of Facebook, Google, and Dropbox.

 ★ 2014-15: Who invented backpropagation?
 (Updated 2020 for 1/2 century anniversary.)
 The "modern" version of backpropagation, the reverse mode of automatic differentiation, was published in 1970 by Finnish master student Seppo Linnainmaa.
 2020: 60-year anniversary of Kelley's precursor (1960)

 ★ Feb 2015: DeepMind's Nature paper and earlier related work